-Just like a tiny seed blossoms into a mighty tree, we all have the power within us to make an impact.
-Every little thing each one of us does matters.
+A tiny seed blossoming into a mighty tree.
+Every little thing each one of us do matters.
+We all have the power within us to make an impact.
 Sometimes the impact is far away, and other times the impact can increase over time.

 Moderated by Sonali Shah, Founder of Melbourne Lean In, the participating panelists were: